nnoelia/Module-1.1/Unsolved/01-Stu_FinTech_Group_Discussions/README.md

 Answer the following questions:

 * What does FinTech mean to you?
 Why is it important?
+Fintech to me means the future and how we can better in

 * What about FinTech interests you?
+I enjoy the both worlds and having them together

 * Where do you expect FinTech to take you?
 What are you looking to do?
+Work in Blockchain

 * What about FinTech may be confusing?
-What makes sense?
+What makes sense? how money will progress

 Write down your answers and keep them somewhere safe.
 In the future, we will look back at your responses to see how much you've accomplished!